kjhealy/nycdogs/README.md

 The `nycdogs` package contains two datasets, `nyc_license` and `nyc_bites`.
 They contain, respectively, data on all licensed dogs in New York city (current), and data on reported dog bites in New York city (older data).
-It also re-exports objects fron [`nyczips`](https://kjhealy.github.com/nyczips) to make it easier to draw maps of the data.
+It also re-exports objects from [`nyczips`](https://kjhealy.github.com/nyczips) to make it easier to draw maps of the data.